Leuven University Press and Open Access

 Gold Open Access (born OA)

 Gold OA means that the book appears in full Open Access under a creative commons license from the very first day of publication onwards.
 The OA ebook is free for everyone; it can be consulted and downloaded by any reader in the world.
-The ebook is uploaded on four major platforms: OAPEN Library, JSTOR, Project Muse and Open Research Library.
-Gold OA is a sustainable publication model that guarantees the widest global distribution unhindered by financial and geographical barriers.
-Consequently it results in a high impact on global academic research.
-Long-term availability of the ebook is assured though a solid digital preservation policy.

-The Golden OA model requires funding to cover the production of the digital book.
+The Golden OA model requires funding from the authors to cover the production of the digital book.
 Some authors dispose of the necessary resources through their institute, funder, government, or society, and can cover the publishing costs independently.
 Others will only have access to partial funding.
 The KU Leuven Fund for Fair Open Access offers a solution here: every author is welcomed to apply for partial OA-funding.

 The KU Leuven Fund for Fair OA

-The KU Leuven Fund for Fair OA is a one-of-a-kind initiative that makes immediate Open Access affordable to authors.
 In order to make Open Access publishing accessible and affordable to as many researchers as possible, KU Leuven established the KU Leuven Fund for Fair Open Access in January 2018.
 It provides financial support for books published in immediate and fair Open Access by Leuven University Press.
 This university-funded initiative is unique worldwide and makes a substantial contribution in making Gold Open Access publishing a reality.

 Regardless of their affiliation, all authors can apply for financial support first after their proposed book project has been approved by the editorial board of Leuven University Press.
+More details about the Fund can be found here >

 Quality control